nichoth/jazz-signals-v1/README.md

 ```

 ## API
-A function `localAuth` that helps with authentication.
+Import a function `localAuth` that helps with authentication, and has a property `createState` that returns observable state.

 ```js
 import { localAuth } from '@nichoth/jazz-signals'
 ```